prashjet/oss4astro/package_and_test/README.md

 Out[2]: <function numpy.linalg.eigvals(a)>
 ```

+Another way to say this is that after importing `numpy`, the function `np.linalg.eigvals` is available in my *namespace*.

-Contrast this to our current setup of `pysequence`, where by simply importing `pysequence` we do not have access to any of it's constituent modules.
+Contrast this to our current setup of `pysequence`.
+If we just import `pysequence` we do not have access to any of it's constituent modules.
 If we try to access a function as we did with numpy, we get an `AttributeError`,

 ```
 In [3]: import pysequence as psq